 - If you want to file a claim based on defamation (false statements made about you, harming your reputation), you must go to the Court of Quebec.

 You must represent yourself

 In small claims court, you must represent yourself.
 This means you will appear on your own before the judge.
 A lawyer can help you prepare your case but can’t speak to the judge for you.

+In some cases, your spouse, a family member, or someone else close to you may be able to represent you.
 However, you can’t have another person represent you just because you don’t know much about the law or because you’re not comfortable speaking in public.

 A company must be represented by an officer or employee